davidmoten/rxjava2-http/README.md

 <img src="src/docs/Error.png?raw=true"/><br/>

-The core of the library is support for publishing a `Flowable<ByteBuffer>` over HTTP.
+The core of the library is support for publishing a `Flowable<ByteBuffer>` over HTTP(S).
 Serialization is a little optional extra that occurs at both ends.

 ### Nested Flowables
 I have a design in mind for publishing nested Flowables over HTTP as well (representing the beginning of a nested Flowable with a special length value).
 I don't currently have a use case but if you do raise an issue and we'll implement it.

 ## Throughput
-Peak throughput with embedded jetty server and client on same host is about 1.3GB/s for 64K byte array items.
+Peak throughput with embedded jetty server and client on same host, non SSL, is about 1.3GB/s for 64K byte array items.

 Throughput drops considerably for smaller byte arrays (because of overhead per array and frequent flushes):